 How to Make SMART Goals with your Patients

-While we are entering 2021 in a much different way than we entered 2020, that does not mean that we cannot make goals to improve our daily lives.
+While we are entering a new year in a much different way than we entered years in the past.
+That does not mean that we cannot make goals to improve our daily lives.
 While your clients may be unsure of what they want to achieve in the new year, you can help them set reasonable and achievable goals.
 For goal setting, you want to encourage your clients to set SMART goals.

 S.M.A.R.T Goals – What are They and Why you Should Make Them with Your Client